melbourne-brain-centre/ACCS-WP5/docs/source/mirroring_collections.md

 Research Computing storage resources are available via multiple Globus "endpoints."
 You can connect to an RC endpoint using the "endpoint" field in the Globus web interface and searching for `_________________`.
 Log into the end point using your Research Computing credentials.

-You must also configure a local endpoint to transfer files to or fromyour local computer.
-You can easily set up a Globus endpoint byinstalling [Globus ConnectPersonal](https://www.globus.org/globus-connect-personal)
+You must also configure a local endpoint to transfer files to or from your local computer.
+You can easily set up a Globus endpoint by installing [Globus Connect Personal](https://www.globus.org/globus-connect-personal)

 Using the web app, connect your local workstation endpoint with the Research Computing endpoint and transfer files easily using the Globus GUI.